beatriznegreiros/web-scraping-wos/README.md

    from wos_scraper import setup_page
    from wos_scraper import parse_soup

-   # Grovide the link to the search, for instance:
+   # Provide the link to the search, for instance:
    search = 'https://www.webofscience.com/wos/woscc/summary/ff7d7f65-1ac6-4213-b788-f3caf673d7fd-6c336e02/relevance/1'

    # Get and save htmls of each pagination from 1 to 49.